DigitalPublishingToolkit/TOD51Archiving_Activism/md/02Chapter1.md

-described as a space that is located on the border between forgetting and remembering, its materials are preserved in a state of latency, in a space of intermediary storage (*Zwischenspeiche*r)’.[^03Chapter1_18] Against this background, Assmann argues further that the more that institutionalized archives are tailor made to match hegemonic narratives (‘canonical memory’) the more they took on the character of ‘political archives’.
+described as a space that is located on the border between forgetting and remembering, its materials are preserved in a state of latency, in a space of intermediary storage (*Zwischenspeiche*r)’.[^03Chapter1_18] Against this background, Assmann argues further that the more institutionalized archives are tailor-made to match hegemonic narratives (‘canonical memory’) the more they take on the character of ‘political archives’.
 In more democratic societies, in contrast, the archive is ideally constituted in a more open way as truly ‘historical archives’ that can become in the long-term a resource for alternative narratives: ‘Where